 Leg Lifts

 Leg lifts are crucial for activating the core and engaging the hips and inner thighs.
-To perform leg lifts, lie on the floor on your back with your straight legs and lift them to a 90-degree angle with the body weight off your body.
+To perform leg lifts, lie on the floor with your legs straight and lift them to a 90-degree angle, keeping your body weight off the ground.
 Ensure your lower back remains on the floor to maintain proper spinal alignment.

 This exercise helps strengthen the hip flexors and improves lower body control, making it an essential part of your core workout.